 personal representative - the meaning assigned that term in Section 18-101 of the Act.

-Purchase Money Note - a promissory note whereby the Company to pay an aggregate of as a capital contribution to Asset LLC, such promissory note Date from the net proceeds of the Disposition of the Asset LLC Member Interest from the Company to the Trust pursuant to the Sale and Auction Agreement.
+Purchase Money Note - a promissory note whereby the Company agrees agreed to pay an aggregate of $_________$25,000.00 as a capital contribution to Asset LLC, such promissory note to be payable on or before 11:59 p.m. on the Effective being payable and paid on June 29, 2000 Date from the net proceeds of the Disposition of the Asset LLC Member Interest from the Company to the Trust pursuant to the Sale and Auction Agreement.

 Put Option Agreement - that certain Put Option Agreement dated the date hereof executed by Asset LLC and the Sponsor.